 These Regency spots in Bath are just a portion of the many places that Jane Austen would have visited or experienced in her time.
 But, there are plenty more to visit in the city and around if you want more!

-You can catch a performance at the Theatre Royal, walk along Union street to catch a glimpse at the Royal Mineral Water hospital and even visit St. Swithin’s church where Jane Austen’s parents were married in 1764.
-Her father is also buried in the grounds.
+You can catch a performance at the Theatre Royal, walk along Union street to catch a glimpse at the Royal Mineral Water Hospital, and even visit St. Swithin’s church where Jane Austen’s parents were married in 1764.
+Her father is also buried on the grounds.

 It felt good to finally tick off my Jane Austen in Bath bucket list.
 Bath really does transport you back a few centuries so you can feel what life would have been like.

 It makes the stories of Jane Austen come alive and you can imagine the characters like Captain Wentworth, Anne Elliot, and Catherine Morland passing through these very streets and buildings.

 If you’re a Jane Austen fan, I would highly urge you to make a visit to Bath a priority.
 Bring a novel (or two) of hers along and follow in her footsteps.